How does node centrality in a financial network affect asset price prediction?: Introduction

+Surprisingly, our work shows that this is generally not the case.
+For problem (i), we divide the nodes into two sets with the highest/lowest centrality, respectively.
+When we forecast the price of the London gold spot, we find that the low-centrality set has a better forecasting ability.
+For problem (ii), the conclusion is that the \textit{least systemically important nodes} (LSINs) can be predicted more accurately than the \textit{most systemically important nodes} (MSINs).
 We explain these counterintuitive findings from the perspective of information theory.
-Our empirical results demonstrate that factors with low centrality have more useful information and less noise for the forecast asset price.
-While predicting a systemically important node, we show that other nodes within the network have a lower information rate.
+The set of factors with low centrality is shown to have more useful information and less noise for the forecast asset price.
+While predicting a SIN, we show that other nodes within the network have a lower information rate concerning the forecast asset.